Jacqueline Saturn is President of Virgin Music, which partners with independent labels and artists.

-Saturn was named to President of Caroline in 2018, overseeing all aspects of the operation’s business, including artist and label signings, partnerships and strategic alliances.
+Saturn was named President of Caroline in 2018, overseeing all aspects of the operation’s business, including artist and label signings, partnerships and strategic alliances.

 Upon announcing her promotion, CMG Chairman & CEO Steve Barnett said, “Jacqueline is a dynamic executive who brings a wealth of experience and tireless dedication to helping Caroline’s partners achieve and exceed their goals.”